 Money doesn’t grow on trees.
 So, if you’re not investing the necessary time, resources, and capital into your fundraising communications, you’re not going to bring in as much revenue as you hoped.

+This is important to remember when considering whether hiring a fundraising agency is right for your nonprofit.
 Yes, it’s important that as much of your revenue goes towards your goals as possible.
-But your organization could do so much more for the cause if you invest more into your fundraising!
+But your organization could do much more for the cause if you invest more into fundraising.

-For example, you might be ready to invest in fundraising software, depending on the size of your organization and your nonprofit’s budget.
+For example, depending on the size of your organization and your nonprofit’s budget, you might be ready to invest in fundraising software.

 But first, research!
 You’ll want to consider several factors before determining the right nonprofit solution for your organization.
 Because yes, fundraising software is a great way to be more effective, but only if it fits your unique needs.

 Many nonprofits find themselves in fundraising limbo.
-They’re understaffed and spread thin, with board members who are resistant to change.
+They’re understaffed and spread thin, and their board members are resistant to change.